cosmicoptima/loom/README.md

 buttons shown when hovering over a node in the loom pane:
 - hoist (only show this node and its children)
+- delete
+- in menu:
+  - create child
   - create sibling
-- create child
-- delete

 to install, clone this repository into a directory in `[vault]/.obsidian/plugins`. in the plugin directory, run `npm i` and `npm run build`. you will need node.js 14 or higher.